Running Through Wine Country: Oliver’s Incredible Half Corked Marathon

 One of the highlights of the Half Corked Marathon is the colourful costumes worn by many participants.
 There are three awards up for grabs:

-In 2022, the judges’ table was located about 6km into the route.
-We were advised by other runners that it was closer to the starting line in previous years.
+In 2026, the judges’ table was located about 4km into the route.
 Prizes are awarded at the Finish Line party.

 Running route

 The Half Corked Marathon running route changes from year to year.
-It is around 19km in length.
+It is around 18 to 21km in length.
 Officially, participants should aim to finish within 3.5 hours.
-Water and washrooms are available at regular intervals.
+We started at 8.20am and arrived at the finish line at 12.30pm.

-The 2022 route traversed two wine regions – the Golden Mile Bench and the Black Sage Bench.
+The route traverses two wine regions – the Golden Mile Bench and the Black Sage Bench.
 When looking at a map of the Oliver and Osoyoos area, the Golden Mile Bench is on the western side of Highway 97, with the Black Sage Bench on the eastern side.

 Other weekend events

-Enhance your Half Corked Marathon experience by attending one of the associated weekend events (additional ticket fee, early purchase recommended).
+Enhance your Half Corked Marathon experience by attending one of the associated weekend events:

 Other posts you may find helpful: